andrewvy/slack-pongbot/CONTRIBUTING.md

 ## Bundle Install and Test

-Ensure that you can build the project and run tests.
+Ensure that you can build the project and run tests and linter.

 ```
 npm install
 npm test
+npm run lint
 ```

+**Note**: You will need a copy of [MongoDB](https://www.mongodb.org/downloads) running on `localhost` in order to run the tests.

 ## Write Tests